autonomio/astetik/README.md

 ## TL;DR

-    pip install astetik
+    pip install astetik      # have fun

-Have fun :)

 ## Some opinionated comments on data visualization and Python